Clay-Ferguson/quantizr/docs/how-to-build-and-run.md

 ```

 IMPORTANT!!!
-You need to check the 'nodeVersion' in the 'pom-main.xml' file and make sure it matches that's on your system, meaning the same
-thing you get when you run 'node --version' because if you don't things will not work, when various versions on things are outta wack.
+You need to check the 'nodeVersion' in the 'pom-main.xml' file and make sure it matches what's on your system, meaning the same thing you get when you run 'node --version' because if you don't things will not work.

 ## Install Node SASS (SCSS support)